PV-Lab/hte_degradation_chamber_gen2/README.md

   - TO DO
 Use of the degradation chamber:

-- MIT Gen 2 Chamber build guide.docx
+- MIT Gen 2 Chamber build guide.pdf

 Analysis of the resulting picture data: